Shikaga/story/index.md

 16.
 ---

 As they crested the hill Jake sighed with happiness.
-"Ahhh, there's no place like home is there Mark?".
+"Ahhh, there's no place like home is there Marc?".
-"Indeed", Mark replied.
+"Indeed", Marcus replied.
 Rens lay before them, the capital city of Kris shining like a jewel before the sparkling blue Ferudian Sea.
 They weren't close enough to smell it yet.
-"You can have some time to see your family Jake", Mark said.
+"You can have some time to see your family Jake", Marcus said.
 "It is four hours to sundown and there won't be much time to do anything today."

 Jake leant back in his saddle, flexing his stiff fingers in front of him thinking of his young wife and two children.